-This is probably the most expensive one on the list but it’s great to change things up.
+This one is technically not a super cheap Valentine’s Day idea because it’s the most expensive one on the list, but it’s great to change things up.
 Find the most affordable Airbnb you can that is at least 1 hour away from home.
 The entire point of this is to change your atmosphere and get away for a mini-vacation.

 If Airbnb’s aren’t your thing, hotels work just as fine.
 Again, this one works great for married couples who are looking to change things up and enjoy a nice night away.

 Avoid the crowds and the cold by staying in and putting together a beautiful puzzle.
 This can be romantic because it allows for conversation and teamwork.